It is getting close to the end of the year. You are tired and the students in your class are cranky, grumpy and acting out! What do you do?

 This was so much fun!

-Provide students with a pompom, toilet rolls, sticky tape and a cup.
+Provide students with a pompom, lavatory rolls, sticky tape and a cup.
 They need to create a drop for the pompom and it must land in the cup at the bottom.
-They can cut the toilet rolls as they wish.
+They can cut the lavatory rolls as they wish.

 Remind them to keep testing as they add sections to the drop!
 Who can create the longest drop?